israsecnet/israsecnet.github.io/_posts/2024-07-19-booking-com-phishing-investigation.md

 This campaign is most likely still live and you should visit the links below with caution!

 # Intro
 I like receiving phishing emails, let's investigate this specific campaign I stumbled upon.
+A friend of mine recently booked on booking.com, and received a follow up message from within the booking\[.]com messaging service seemingly from the hotel or booking.

 # First look
 The email comes in impersonating the booking\[.]com website.
-They did a good job as it was able to get into my inbox!
 It prompts for a reservation to be completed or it will be cancelled, and then provides an ID and a link to follow.

 Note: *I will not be providing my specific ID I received, but I figured out at least 4 digit  combinations seem to work*